ray-project/ray/doc/source/user-profiling.rst

   pip install line_profiler

-``line_profiler`` requires each section of driver code to profile as its own independent function.
+``line_profiler`` requires each section of driver code you want to profile as its own independent function.
 Conveniently, we have already done so by defining each loop version in its own function.
 To tell ``line_profiler`` which functions to profile, just add the ``@profile`` decorator:

 .. code-block:: python